San Diego Custody Rights Lawyers

-According to California law, when both parents agree, then preference should be given to joint physical and legal custody.
-However, if they can’t come to an amicable agreement, then the court has the widest discretion possible to come up with a solution that is in the child’s best interests.
-This makes it imperative for a parent to be properly represented so as to avoid a decision that makes it difficult to be a part of their child’s life moving forward.
+According to California law, when both parents agree, preference should be given to joint custody.
+However, if they can’t come to an amicable agreement, then the court has the discretion to come up with a solution that is in the child’s best interests.
+It is imperative for you to have strong legal representation during this process, to avoid a decision that makes it difficult for you to be a part of your child’s life moving forward.

-- Physical custody, which means who your children actually live with.
+- Physical custody: who your children actually live with.

-The court is expected to make a decision on custody based on what is in the child's best interests.
-The criteria that a judge will look at when making this decision includes:
+The court makes a decision on physical and legal custody based on what is in the child's best interests.
+The criteria that a judge will look at when making this decision include:

 - The age of the child

 - The health and safety of the child

 - The willingness of the parent to be involved in the child's life

 - Existing emotional ties between each parent and the child

 - Each parent's ability to meet the child's needs (economical, emotional, environmental)